luk3yx/minetest-flow/doc/popovers.md

             padding = 0.2,
             bgcolor = "#222e",

-            -- "anchor" specifies how the popover is positioned relative to the -- parent, and can be "bottom" (default), "top", "left", or "right". anchor = ctx.form.anchor,
+            -- "side" specifies how the popover is positioned relative to the -- parent, and can be "bottom" (default), "top", "left", or "right". side = ctx.form.side,

             -- align_h and align_v align the popover according to its parent -- element.
-You only need to specify align_h for -- anchor = "top"/"bottom" or align_v for anchor = "left"/"right",
+You only need to specify align_h for -- side = "top"/"bottom" or align_v for side = "left"/"right",
             -- this example specifies both so that it can demonstrate switching -- between different anchor types.
             align_h = "fill",